php-taskman/core/README.md

   hello-world:
     - echo "Hello"
     - echo "world !"
+    - { task: "mkdir", dir: "foo" }
   datetime:
     - date -u
 ```

 Taskman will automatically look into your package dependencies for such files automatically.

-This means that you can create custom packagist packages containing your `taskman.yml` file with your custom commands,
+This means that you can create custom packagist packages containing your `taskman.yml` file with your custom commands.
-this will work.

 ### Advanced custom commands